 Then, go put the stuff you’re keeping back.

-She says that if you do her method, you will naturally change your habits.
+Kondo says that if you use her method, you will naturally change your habits.
 If you take the time and energy to sort through every single thing in your house, in every category, and choose whether or not to keep it base on whether or not it brings you joy, then you find only one place for each item… you will never go back.

 The extreme epitome of “a place for everything and everything in it’s place.”